Introduction

 - In-class exercise: From Formalization to Iteration

-- In responding to your classmates' work, don't try to change the presenter's point-of-view.
-Instead, try to help him or her refine it.
-The goal is to provide feedback that will help the presenter create a clear plan of attack for developing the technical components of the project.
+Students present "feature sets" / "user stories" in small groups.
+In responding, don't try to change the presenter's point of view — try to help him or her refine it.
+The goal is feedback that will help the presenter create a clear plan of attack for developing the technical components:

 - Which features or user stories seem most essential to the idea?